Introduction

 📋 What You Need to Know

-You cannot create statuses via the SDK - they're created in the OneEntry admin panel:
+You cannot create statuses via the SDK - they're created in the OneEntry admin panel (Catalog > Product Statuses).
+Each status needs a Name (required) and a unique Marker (required).

 The SDK is for fetching statuses and filtering products, not creating statuses.